openpracticelibrary/openpracticelibrary/src/pages/practice/rapid-value-stream-mapping.md

   ## 5. Highlight Constraint

   The ultimate goal of the map is to find the *primary* bottleneck.
-This focus prevents efforts that make conditions worse by overloading an already constrained activity.\
+This focus prevents efforts that make conditions worse by overloading an already constrained activity, and avoids distraction and excess work in progress.\

   \

   **Facilitation tips:**

-  * **One Constraint Rule:** Push the team to agree on the *single* biggest factor limiting the flow right now.
+  * **Focus:** Push the team to agree on the *single* biggest factor limiting the flow right now.

-  * **Visual Focus:** Mark this spot clearly (e.g., with a "storm cloud" or heavy border).

-  * **Consensus Check:** Ask, "If we fixed everything else but ignored this, would we still miss our outcome?"
-If yes, you found the constraint.
+  * **Aim for narrow:** Look to highlight one delay or stage.
+We can always expand or zoom in, but biting off too much is a risk to making progress.

+  * **S﻿et expectations:** If we don't focus, we likely achieve nothing.
+Make it clear that we're intentionally setting other opportunities aside in favor of rapid progress and results.
+Once we get initial results we can tackle more and bigger challenges.

+  T﻿o act on what you discover, either dig deeper into the constraint causes with Dependency Mapping, redesign the value stream with Future State Value Stream Mapping, or jump ahead to a Flow Roadmap.
 mediaGallery:
   - link: https://itrevolution.b-cdn.net/wp-content/uploads/2024/03/Screenshot-2024-03-06-at-12.28.16%E2%80%AFPM.png.webp
 resources: